CONNECTING THE PAST TO THE PRESENT AND TO THE FUTURE

 Amsterdam UAS conference reception area

 The student fee is: £ 150

-To Register for the 2019 Conference, click on the Registration link to be taken to the Fees and Registration page of the website.
+For further information about fees and registration, click on the Fees & Registration link to be taken to the relevant page of the website.

 Strands, Sessions and Presentations

 Strands The conference will have up to four parallel strands.

 Sessions last for 90 minutes.
 Please note that delegates can run sessions on topics and themes of their own choice and manage them as they desire, i.e. they have full control.

 - Paper Sessions allow for up to 15 minutes for each paper’s delivery with five speakers per session, 20 minutes with four speakers per session, 20 minutes with three speakers.
 The session chair can organize paper sessions as they think fit to give time for discussion and debate.